Mentors¶

 first_commit |

-First commit of a ChangeSpec |
+The first regular commit entry of a ChangeSpec |

 Project Scoping¶